 Price: $38.95 on Amazon

-The IOGEAR Wireless 5x2 Matrix video has five inputs—one component (red, green, blue and stereo audio) and four HDMI-—making it the best option for streaming content from old DVD players and other older HD components you may own.
-You can hook up components via an HDMI cable to a TV in one room and stream to a wireless HDMI receiver in another room.
+The IOGEAR GW3DHDKIT has two HDMI inputs.
+You can hook up components via an HDMI cable to a TV in one room and stream to a wireless HDMI receiver in another room—or just want in a second room.
 And, you'll get Full HD 1080p resolution.
 The transmitter has a range of up to 100 feet.